BBBA01/-Splunk-Active-Directory-and-Atomic-Red-Team-Lab/README.md

 # Splunk, Active Directory & Atomic Red Team Lab

-Instructional videos for this project can be found in a 5-part series on the <a href = "https://www.youtube.com/@MyDFIR">MyDFIR YouTube channel</a>.
-The video for part 1 is <a href = "https://www.youtube.com/watch?v=5OessbOgyEo&list=PLG6KGSNK4PuBWmX9NykU0wnWamjxdKhDJ&index=13"> here</a>.

 This project was done using VirtualBox and 4 virtual machines in a NAT network.
 The main components of the project are:
 - Windows Server 2022 (AD-DC10)
   - Install Active Directory services on a Windows 2022 server and create users.